deoxxa/astarisx/README.md

 ```

 ##Running the example application
-The example application is a good starting place to figuring out how things work.
+The example application is a good starting place when figuring out how things work.
 So to get it running, navigate to the ``./example`` directory and run the following commands.

   ```
   $ npm install